-As of January 31, 1996 and 1997 and October 31, 1997, amounts due from customers which exceeded 10% of accounts receivable amounted to an aggregate of \$1.1 million from three customers, \$1.7 million from two customers, and \$7.4 million from three customers, respectively.
+As of January 31, 1996 and 1997 and July 31, 1997, amounts due from customers which exceeded 10% of accounts receivable, amounted to an aggregate of \$1,138,000 from three customers, \$1,748,000 from two customers, and \$7,288,000 from two customers, respectively.

 One of the Company's significant customers filed for bankruptcy protection during December 1996.
 Revenues derived from this customer amounted to 15% of total revenues for the fiscal year ended January 31, 1997.
 As of that date, amounts due from this customer totaled approximately \$1.2 million.
-As of January 31, 1997, the Company's allowance for doubtful accounts was \$1.5 million, which amount was intended to fully reserve all amounts due from this customer and provide for any potential loss associated with the Company's remaining trade accounts receivable.
-For the nine months ended October 31, 1997, this customer represented approximately 7% of the Company's revenues.
+As of January 31, 1997, the Company's allowance for trade accounts receivable was \$1.5 million, which amount was intended to fully reserve all amounts due from this customer and provide for any potential loss associated with the Company's remaining trade accounts receivable.
+For the six months ended July 31, 1997, this customer represented approximately 11% of the Company's revenues.
+As of July 31, 1997, amounts due from this customer totaled \$2.4 million, an increase of approximately \$1.2 million from the amount this customer owed at January 31, 1997, due to the Company's \$1.2 million sale to this customer in May 1997 of the seismic equipment it was previously leasing.
+In June 1997, the Company entered into an agreement with this customer for repayment of the receivable balance associated with the sale of equipment and post-bankruptcy petition lease payments due from this customer.
+The agreement requires bimonthly payments of \$65,000 and allows this customer to receive a discount for prepayment of the total receivable balance.
 Through October 1997, the Company has received payments from this customer totaling \$1.2 million, which represents final settlement on the amounts owed the Company representing post-bankruptcy petition claims of approximately \$1.6 million.
-The Company expects to collect one-half of pre-bankruptcy petition claims, which are approximately \$755,000 as of October 31, 1997.
-All of the approximately \$750,000 that will not be collected from Grant has been written off.
-The Company's allowance for doubtful accounts balance at October 31, 1997 is \$891,000.
+The Company expects to collect one-half of pre-bankruptcy petition claims, which are approximately \$755,000 as of July 31, 1997.
+The Company's allowance for trade accounts receivable balance at July 31, 1997 is \$1.7 million, which management believes is adequate to cover any potential loss associated with this customer and the Company's remaining trade accounts receivable.